Fwhiterabbit/game-quiz/README.md

   * Website and Game has media screen for small screens ( Mobile Phones)
   * Medium Size screen ( tablets )
   * Large Screen ( Laptops & Monitor )
+  * Additional comment text depending on your score
+  * Old School and modern questions about famous games

 # Testing
 ### Game was tested on: